-- Lack of testamentary capacity — A Will was signed and the testator did not understand the consequences of his or her actions, did not clearly understand the value of his or her assets, or was not capable of making reasoned decisions due to dementia, senility, medication or another cause.
+- Lack of testamentary capacity — A Will was signed and the testator did not understand the consequences of his or her actions; did not clearly understand the value of his or her assets; or was not capable of making reasoned decisions due to dementia, senility, medication or other causes.

-- Manipulation or undue influence — If the testator was influenced and/or coerced into signing the Will while in a weakened state mentally or physically by a benefactor.
-There are numerous signs or “badges of undue influence” that the law in Kentucky recognizes as indicators of “undue influence”.
+- Manipulation or undue influence — The testator was improperly influenced and/or coerced into signing the Will while in a weakened state mentally or physically by a benefactor.
+There are numerous signs or “badges” of undue influence that the law in Kentucky recognizes as indicators of “undue influence”.

 - Fraud — The testator was misled or tricked into signing a Will through false representation or misleading information.

 - Forged signature — Someone other than the testator forged the testator’s signature on a Will.